acl-services/paprika/packages/Panel/README.md

 </Panel>;
 ```

+## FocusLock

+There are issues when using FocusLock without the `<Panel.Overlay />`.
+Therefore the Panel will not use the focus lock when there is no overlay present.
+Focus locking will only be used when overlay is used to prevent this issue.

 ## Warnings

 If the content you are putting into this component will try and control focus (like CKEditor), read this: https://github.com/acl-services/paprika/issues/453